sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Deploy OpenTelemetry Collector with Jaeger as tracing backend

-If you do not have an external backend available for the OpenTelemetry Collector to export tracing data to, you can deploy the Collector with the Jaeger backend to store and view traces using the `tracing component` as described below:
+If you do not have an external backend available for the OpenTelemetry Collector to export tracing data to, you can deploy the Collector with the Jaeger backend to store and view traces using the `tracing component` as described below.

 #### Enable the bundled Jaeger deployment